 Facebook: A New Online Shopping Experience:

-Facebook’s latest online shopping feature, Facebook Shops, is aimed to make a real impression, giving users the shopping experience they ‘Love’.
+Facebook’s latest shopping feature, Facebook Shops, is aimed to make an impression, giving users the shopping experience they ‘Love’.
 Forget window shopping and turn to your screens as the new update gives brands a window-shop look and feel, and a free mobile-first eCommerce experience.
 Facebook Shops offers users the opportunity to connect with brands through WhatsApp, Messenger, and Instagram Direct, enabling brands an opportunity to better connect with their consumers.
 New features including, Instagram Shop, live shopping features and loyalty programs will also be accessible across the Facebook App.

-TikTok vs. Facebook
+TikTok vs. Facebook:

-It’s the battle of social networks as TikTok takes on Facebook head-to-head in the ultimate social commerce push.
-Along with numerous social commerce developments, TikTok will be rolling out a livestream shopping feature and has already announced a partnership with an eCommerce site, Shopify, which will give brands the opportunity to better reach TikTok’s younger Gen Z audience.
+It’s the battle of social networks as TikTok takes on Facebook head to head in the ultimate social commerce push.
+Along with numerous social commerce developments, TikTok will be rolling out a Livestream shopping feature and has already announced a partnership with an eCommerce site, Shopify, which will give brands the opportunity to better reach TikTok’s younger Gen Z audience.
 Video advertising has grown exponentially in the last few years, across platforms such as Snapchat and Instagram, so we can expect TikTok to take the next step in the evolution of social media selling.

-The Importance of UGC
+The Importance of Influencer Marketing:

 Consumers are becoming more aware of advertising and social selling; This is where user-generated content has proved to be highly beneficial.
 Content produced by users, rather than the brand itself, provides authenticity, is deemed more trustworthy, and can help change a user’s perception of a brand.

 How UGC can help your brand tap into social commerce?